 - Tierno from X and Y is fairly popular over in Japan, managing to score third place on a popularity poll.
 When Western fans bother to pay attention to him, it's not good.
 The anime does a better job of showcasing him as a character, but he isn't at the same level of popularity as he is in Japan.

 - Friendly rivals in later games as opposed to the more antagonistic ones like Blue or Silver.
-Many Western fans, especially older ones who started during the first two generations, prefer the patronizing or outright hostile nature of Blue and Silver.
+It's likely the shift in trends partially resulted from Japanese culture not looking favourably on arrogance (and indeed, many rival characters in general tend to have their arrogance exaggerated in English localizations, including Blue Oak himself).
+However, many Western fans, especially older ones who started during the first two generations, prefer the patronizing or outright hostile nature of Blue and Silver.
 While some of the later rivals do have their fans, many see them overall as Badass Decay, and would prefer to once again have a Hate Sink who the player then puts in their place.

 - Manaphy from Pokémon Ranger and the Temple of the Sea gets disliked by many American fans, due to it having tantrums without May so often, that it constantly comes off as whiny.
 In Japan, it's something of a fan favourite for its cute design.

 - The aforementioned Shaymin from Pokémon: Giratina and the Sky Warrior is a Ridiculously Cute Critter that's popular among Japanese fans.
 However, the West's point-of-view of it is less than admiring, as throughout the movie, Shaymin comes off as an ungrateful Bratty Half-Pint (ironic, given how it's the Gratitude Pokémon).